 - Humanitarian projects provide sustainable, measurable outcomes that address real community needs. - Vocational training c improves job skills in a community through educational programs.
-It also supports teams of professionals who travel abroad to gain knowledge and skills or build the capacity of the community they visit.
-Learn more about vocational training teams.
+It also supports teams of professionals who travel abroad to gain knowledge and skills or build the capacity of the community they visit. - Scholarships fund international graduate-level study by people seeking a career in an area of focus.
+Applications for scholars who will begin studies in August, September, or October are due by 30 June.
+Read the Global Grant Scholarship Supplement for more information.